seabbs/idmodelr/README.md

 ## Installation

-You can install idmodelr from github with:
+You can install the development version of `idmodelr` from github with:

 ``` r
 # install.packages("devtools")